 A tiny little island (seven minutes from end-to-end on a scooter) off the coast of Townsville.
 Some fantastic hiking and walks, remnants of World War II barracks and a beautiful beach made this one of my favorite stops along the way!

-Stop by Mission Beach if you’d like to skydive.
-It’s one of the only places you can land on the beach and the views from 14,000 feet in the air are spectacular.
+Stop by Mission Beach if you’re interested in skydiving.
+It’s one of the only places you can land on the beach and the views from 14,000 feet in the air are spectacular!

 Backpacker central!
 There’s lots to do from Cairns but not much to do in Cairns.
-It’s the jump-off point for any dive trips you’d like to take as well as other day trips to surrounding areas like Kuranda and the Atherton Tablelands.
-Prepare to party hard!
+It’s the jump-off point for diving on the Great Barrier Reef as well as other day trips to surrounding areas like Kuranda and the Atherton Tablelands.